SaaS marketing is more than just technicalities.

 While it’s important to acquire new customers, your current customers are vital to your business growth as well.
 You always want to keep thinking of new ideas to enhance the customer experience.
 This will naturally increase your LTV.

-Additionally, it costs 5-25 times more to acquire a new customer than it does to keep an existing one.
-So make sure you're nurturing the users you have and ensure they get the best experience possible.
+Additionally, it costs up to 7 times more to acquire a new customer than it does to keep an existing one.
+So make sure you’re nurturing the users you have and ensure they get the best experience possible.

 Monthly Recurring Revenue, or MRR, tracks the predictable revenue generated from monthly subscriptions.
 It provides a clear view of the company’s revenue stream and growth rate.
 Steady MRR growth indicates a healthy SaaS business.